In vitro fertilization, IVF can help make your dream of parenthood come true by treating the causes of infertility.

 Genetic testing and IVF may be used to reveal potential family illness.

-Patients undergoing IVF can also benefit from advanced options such as preimplantation genetic screening – PGS or preimplantation genetic diagnosis – PGD to find genetic illness and chromosomal abnormalities in their embryos.
+Patients undergoing IVF can also benefit from embryo genetic testing.
+Options include preimplantation genetic testing – PGT – or preimplantation genetic diagnosis – PGD.
+These tests find genetic illness and chromosomal abnormalities in their embryos.

-PGS is the process of testing an embryo for chromosomal abnormalities.
+PGT is the process of testing an embryo for chromosomal abnormalities.
 Most chromosomally abnormal embryos will result in IVF failure or miscarriage.
-Fertility specialists can use PGS to determine which embryos are abnormal and will not grow to be a viable pregnancy.
+Fertility specialists can use PGT to determine which embryos are abnormal and will not grow to be a viable pregnancy.